-· The 32-bit register is in the order of high word (MSW) followed by low word (LSW).
+· Unless otherwise stated, the 32-bit register is in the order of high word (MSW) followed by low word (LSW).
 The following table shows the cases where 0x12345678 is assigned to address n of Modbus register.

 Table A4-8.
 Relationship between 32-bit values and Modbus registers